Learning from Delhi

-- Edited by Shamoon Patwari and Bo Tang, Written by Maurice Mitchell, London Metropolitan University, UK
+- Written by Maurice Mitchell, London Metropolitan University, UK with Shamoon Patwari and Bo Tang

 In most third world cities there is little social welfare and almost no attempt at social housing.
 The urban poor must still house themselves with little or no state help to procure land or infrastructure.
 Not having a legal existence, 'slums' are automatically swept away to create a 'tabula rasa' prior to a complete new build for those who can afford the full cost.
 The notion of upgrading the existing built environment, has hardly entered the official planning vocabulary.